Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 I bought the Sony HT-Z9F soundbar to pair with my new Sony Bravia (X900F) 75-inch TV.
 A soundbar was needed to replace the poor sound from the built-in speakers on my new flat screen.
 This 3.1 soundbar comes with a 7 1/2-inch wireless subwoofer, but no surround sound speakers.
-The two wireless rear speakers and mounted them up high on the wall behind my couch for surround sound.
+I separately purchased two wireless rear speakers and mounted them up high on the wall behind my couch for surround sound.

 Is the Vertical Surround Engine Really Surround Sound?

-My living room is average size with standard eight-foot walls, but maybe in a tall room, the vertical surround engine would be more effective.
+My living room is average size with standard eight-foot walls.
+Maybe in a tall room the vertical surround engine would be more effective.
 I can tell you for whatever reason the vertical surround setting sounds horrible when listening to music, even when I activate the music audio setting on the soundbar.
 I only turn on the vertical surround setting when I'm either watching movies or TV.

 The Sony Z9F has a center channel to separate the voice audio.
 When pairing this setup with the wireless surround sound speakers, this really makes a difference.
 The subwoofer isn't overbearing, and you can go into the advanced menu settings to increase the decibels for more bass on the subwoofer.
 The default was set to zero decibels on mine.
 The subwoofer volume itself is adjusted separately on the remote, allowing a max of 12.
 I usually leave mine set between 10 and 12.